Family Law · High-Asset Divorce

 Each of these categories introduces valuation disputes, classification arguments, and discovery exposure that a standard divorce does not.
 The opposing party retains experts.
 Financial records are examined under adversarial conditions.
 Income figures are challenged.
 The margin for error is low and the cost of getting it wrong is measured in assets, not legal fees.

 For a business owner, the business is not separate property simply because one spouse built it.
 A business started or grown during the marriage is subject to equitable distribution.
 Its value, the income it generates, and the control it provides will all be examined.
 Valuation disputes arise from competing methodologies, goodwill classification, and income normalization.
 The distinction between enterprise goodwill, which transfers with a sale, and personal goodwill, which is tied to the individual owner, can shift the valuation substantially.
+Once valued, the business owner typically retains the company by compensating the spouse for their equitable share, and how a buyout works in a Pennsylvania divorce depends on available liquidity, offsetting assets, and the structure of payment terms.

 A business owner who reduces their draw during the divorce proceeding does not automatically reduce their support obligation.
 Courts look at available income, not only what appears on a W-2.
 Salary, distributions, owner draws, and retained earnings may all factor into the income base for support calculations.
 For a complete analysis of how Pennsylvania courts handle business interests in divorce, see our page on divorce and business ownership in Pennsylvania.